splunk/public-o11y-docs/gdi/opentelemetry/components.rst

    * - ``span``
      - Modifies either the span name or attributes of a span based on the span name.
      - Traces
+   * - ``tail_sampling``
+     - Samples traces based on a set of defined policies.
+All spans for a given trace must be received by the same Collector instance for effective sampling decisions.
+     - Traces
+   * - ``transform`` (alpha)
+     - Modifies telemetry based on OpenTelemetry Transformation Language functions.
+     - Metrics, logs, traces

 .. _collector-components-exporters:
 .. _otel-exporters: